edgester/vagrant-openafs/README.md

  You now have a working OpenAFS cell in a single VM.

- To add a second (or 3rd, 4th,...) file server, run the following:
+ To add a second file server, run the following:

     # while in the dbserver VM as root
     cp  /etc/openafs/server/* /vagrant/tmp